jefftriplett/django-podcast/trunk/readme.txt

 If you installed the Django admin application, you should be able to see the podcast application's show and episode areas:

     `http://www.example.com/admin/podcast/`

+You might need to restart the server for changes to take effect, especially if you are running Django on mod_python.

 == Dependencies ==